denten-books/plain-text/1-device.md

 But what if those are memorized as well?
 What can be done to convince others definitively of our having understood a text properly?

-Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
-"Something that we can never know happens at the other end" of the communication act [@wittgenstein_blue_1965, 185].
+Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting [a] feeling."
 Communication, we would say today, is always mediated.
-In the conclusion of his notebooks, Wittgenstein imagines the possibility of "direct" modes communication, capable of transmitting feelings immediately from one person to another, in a way that "obviate[s] the external medium of communication."[@wittgenstein_blue_1965, 185] Barring that possibility, we are ultimately limited by our private sensations of knowledge.
+In the conclusion of his notebooks, Wittgenstein imagines the possibility of "direct" modes communication, capable of transmitting feelings immediately from one person to another, in a way that "obviate[s] the external medium of communication" [@wittgenstein_blue_1965, 185].
+Barring that possibility, we are ultimately limited by our private sensations of knowledge.
 "Something which we can never know happens at the end end," Wittgenstein writes [@wittgenstein_blue_1965, 185].
 Any sense of affirmation, the phatic utterance---Can you hear me now?---comes through further expression, entailing further uncertainty.

 Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of language, communication, or the mind.
 They do however